borojetski/OpenCare/README.md

 ## Work in Progess

 - The foundation for sharing a patient among different users is in place, however linking multiple users to a patient is not currently working.

-- The next priority is adding a list for specialty healthcare providers and their respective contact info.

 - Autosuggest for medication names is currently not working.